Last Updated on August 26, 2018 by Steven Meurrens

 - employer non-compliance with the Employment Standards Act by charging job placement and recruitment fees or by repeatedly not paying wages owed to the foreign worker; and

-- employer violation of the Occupation Health and Safety Regulations whereby the employer is failing to provide a safe work environment, which creates undue hazards to the health and safety of the foreign worker or fails to correct unsafe working conditions.
+- employer violation of the Occupation Health and Safety Regulations whereby the employer is failing to provide a safe work environment,

 Last updated on February 3rd, 2019